lqb2/blog/_posts/2020-04-02-drowning-in-check-ins.md

 ---
 layout: post
-title: 'dreaming of right-size and right-relationship during a pandemic '
+title: 'thoughts on wrong- and right-relationship during a pandemic'
 date: '2020-04-02T23:51:00-04:00'
 tags:
 - covid-19